luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

 Basic properties:

 - **CNN Model**: Choose which model to run on DepthAI, see more at :ref:`Using other models`
-- **SHAVEs**: Determines the amount of SHAVE cores used to compile the neural network.
-The higher the value, the faster network can run, but this also limits the amount of features that can be enabled at once.
+- **SHAVEs**: Determines the number of SHAVE cores used to compile the neural network.
+The higher the value, the faster network can run, but this also limits features that can be enabled at once.
-- **Model source**: Specify which camera preview will be taken as a model input, so which frames will be sent to neural network to perform inference
+- **Model source**: Specify which camera preview will be taken as model input, so which frames will be sent to a neural network to perform inference
 - **Full FOV**: If enabled, it will scale down the camera image to meet the nn input size.
 If disabled, before scaling, it will crop the image to meet the NN aspect ratio

 Advanced:

-- **OpenVINO version**: Specify OpenVINIO version that will be used to compile the MyriadX blob and run the pipeline.
+- **OpenVINO version**: Specify the OpenVINIO version that will be used to compile the MyriadX blob and run the pipeline.
 It's recommended to use the latest version for most cases
-- **Label to count**: Allows to display a count of a specific label visible in the demo (e.g. if you want to count the amount of cats in the preview with the default model, you can do so by selecting :code:`cat` as a count label and restarting the script)
+- **Label to count**: Allows to display a count of a specific label visible in the demo (e.g. if you want to count the number of cats in the preview with the default model, you can do so by selecting :code:`cat` as a count label and restarting the script)
-- **Spatial bounding box**: When enabled, will draw a bounding box on depth previews that shows which part of the detection area was taken into depth estimation.
+- **Spatial bounding box**: When enabled, will draw a bounding box on depth previews that show which part of the detection area was taken into depth estimation.
-- **SBB Scale Factor**: Determines the size of spatial bounding box in compare to the detection bounding box.
+- **SBB Scale Factor**: Determines the size of the spatial bounding box in comparison to the detection bounding box.

 Depth Properties